hl7-eu/mpd/input/pagecontent/challenges.md

 Operating the service and maintaining mappings and translations is the responsibility of the National Contact Point (NCP).

+Crossborder data exchange relies heavily on structured data and common value sets.
+A national prescription may include just a product code for the prescribed product, but for crossborder use, this prescription needs to be enriched with detailed structured information about the prescribed product.
+Same crossborder requirement for explicit, detailed, structured representation of concepts extends also to dosage, especially when coded route/method is to take part in dispensed product selection.

 ### Leveraging ISO IDMP

 European Medicines Agency has implemented ISO IDMP (FHIR R5) for marketing authorisation applications and registered product data.
 Therefore, many national medicines agencies are implementing ISO IDMP compatible systems or mapping layers to conform to the IDMP data model used by EMA and marketing authorisation holders.
 Also, [electronic product information](https://www.hl7.org/fhir/uv/emedicinal-product-info/) projects use ISO IDMP data model through FHIR R5 MedicationDefinition resources.